 Validity period of 180 days

-If you don’t know exactly when you will arrive in Turkey, then it can be prudent to fill in the first date on which you can possibly arrive.
+If you don’t know exactly when you will arrive in Turkey, then it can be wise to fill in the earliest date on which you can possibly arrive.
 If you arrive later than the filled in arrival date it won’t be a problem.
 If you arrive earlier, your Turkey visa will not be valid yet, and you will not be allowed to enter the country.
 For this reason, it is smart to maintain a margin of one or more days.
-For instance, if you booked your arrival ticket for September 10th, fill in September 8th or 9th as your expected date of arrival.
+For instance, if you booked your arrival ticket for 10 September, fill in 8 September or 9 September as your expected date of arrival in the visa application form.
 Should your flight be expedited for whatever reason, you will still have a valid visa for Turkey.

 Maximum 90 days in Turkey

 Despite the lengthy validity period of 180 days, you can only stay in Turkey for 90 days with a Turkish visa.
 This can be one consecutive period, but you can also split up this period of 90 days.
 That is because you are allowed to travel into Turkey an unlimited number of times with your Turkey visa.
 You can thus stay in Turkey for a single 90 day stay, or 90 one day stays, and everything in between.
 However, all these trips must be made within the overall validity period of 180 days.
 This validity term holds for the entire trip, meaning that not only must each arrival date fall within this period, but the final departure date must as well.